 - Requires more space.

-- Are typically longer than a standard toilet which provides more room for your feet and legs while seated on the seat.
+- Are typically longer than a standard toilet, providing more room for your feet and legs while seated on the seat.
 Round toilets, on the other hand, provide a more intimate experience with less space.

 - Less ideal for younger children and those learning potty training.